 - How you’ll expand the company

-If you’ve been in business for at least a year, more loan options become available to you.
-Some loans can include:
+If you’ve been in business for at least a year, and your financials are readily available, then more loan options become available to you.
+Some of these business loans (which we can help you with) include:

 - SBA loans